Dimner Beeber Middle School

-Dimner Beeber Middle School was a historic middle school located in the Wynnefield neighborhood of Philadelphia, Pennsylvania.
-It is part of the School District of Philadelphia.
+Dimner Beeber Middle School was a historic public middle school located in the Wynnefield neighborhood of Philadelphia.
+It was part of the School District of Philadelphia.
+The school closed in 2017.

 The building was designed by Irwin T. Catharine and built in 1931–1932.
-It is a three-story, 15 bay, brick building on a stone basement in the Classical Revival-style.
-It features a projecting center section and projecting end bays, projecting brick pilasters with stone bases and caps, moulded cornice, and balustraded parapet.
+It is a three-story, 15-bay brick building on a stone basement in the Classical Revival style.
+It was added to the National Register of Historic Places in 1988.
+It features a projecting center section and projecting end bays, projecting brick pilasters with stone bases and caps, a moulded cornice, and a balustraded parapet.

-The building was added to the National Register of Historic Places in 1988.

-Since 2013, the building has been shared with the Science Leadership Academy at Beeber, the second branch of the Science Leadership Academy.
-The high school focuses on science and technology.
+Starting in 2013, Beeber shared its building with the Science Leadership Academy at Beeber, the second branch of the Science Leadership Academy.
+The high school, which focuses on science and technology, is still open.